madhan77/OpenAI-Project/README.md

    uvicorn call_center.api.server:app --reload
    ```

-4. Create an administrator through the `/api/agents` endpoint, link the agent to a Firebase UID via `/api/agents/{id}/identity`, mint an emulator token with the provided utilities or Firebase, exchange it at `/api/auth/firebase`, and then open `http://localhost:8000/` to access the supervisor console.
+4. Create an administrator through the `/api/agents` endpoint, link the agent to a Firebase UID via `/api/agents/{id}/identity`, and start the Firebase Auth emulator (or configure your live Firebase project).

+5. Visit `http://localhost:8000/login` to sign in with your Firebase credentials.
+Upon successful authentication you will be redirected to `http://localhost:8000/` with a bearer token attached to the request.

 ## Metrics and Observability